DataJuggler/BlazorGallery/README.md

 # Want To Help Contribute to this project?
 Volunteer to take the instructions from the video and write them out as step by step.
-Bonus with image and screen shots.
+Bonus with images and screen shots.